Early Career Framework FAQs

-- If I am already on a Teach First ECF programme, where can I find the latest details?
+- If I am already on the ECF programme, where can I find the latest details about the programme?

-If you are a current programme member, you should refer to your programme guide which was emailed to you and is available on your My Teach First account.
+If you are a current programme member, you should refer to your programme guide which is available on your My Teach First account.
 You should also receive regular email bulletins with the latest programme information.

-If you have any questions about your current programme, or do not have access to your programme guide, please contact us using this online form.
+If you have any questions about your current programme, or do not have access to your programme guide, please contact us.